sharad461/covid19_misinformation/README.md

 - `exploratory.csv` will have detailed stats about the data.

 `phase1/config.py` has arguments like `samplepct` which can be changed to customize the operation.

+## Requirements
+Packages used: seaborn, pandas, matplotlib, tqdm.
+Will update with the required versions soon, but the latest (as of Jun 2021) should do fine.